Carbon Trading, definition of

 It appears that oregano can actually reduce the methane 'emissions' a cow produces.. - Climate Disruption

-Climate Disruption equals Climate Change equals Global Warming - the great global rebranding of AGW rolls on.. - WA Greens get evicted a Feedlot Operator for not believing in AGW
+Climate Disruption equals Climate Change equals Global Warming - the great global rebranding of AGW rolls on.. - Earth Hour - lights out, minds alight

 It appears the World Wildlife Fund could be on its way to securing up to $60 billion in carbon credits from 'saving' the Amazon - more like 'cashing in' on the Amazon if you ask me..